dr666m1/signbar.nvim/README.md

 require("signbar").setup {
-  -- by default signbar is refreshed on every cursor move -- if refresh_interval is too short, E322 may occur refresh_interval = 1000, -- milliseconds, default: null
+  -- by default signbar is refreshed on every cursor move -- if refresh_interval is too short, E322 may occur refresh_interval = 1000, -- milliseconds, default: nil

   -- :sign place group=* is useful to list sign groups and names ignored_sign_names = { "Marks_a" }, -- default: {}